jesslns/CV/README.md

 #### Analytical and Problem Solving

 I wrote numerical models with Matlab and Python regularly to investigate scientific problems during my university studies.
 As an environmental consultant, I performed data processing to develop environmental strategies in urban planning projects and to undertake flood risk analysis.
-I am trained to formulate solutions step by step and solve problems in a logical fashion.
+I am trained to formulate solutions step by step and solve problems in a logical and systematic fashion.

 #### Algorithmic

-I was given opportunity to develop my algorithmic and statiscial skills during my 4-year university studies.
-I regularly apply such skills in writing numerical models to perform time series analysis and forcasting in the context of environmental engineering such as:
+During my 4-year university studies, I regularly apply algorithmic and statiscial skills in writing numerical models to perform time series analysis and forcasting in the context of environmental engineering, such as:

 - Hydroinformatics
 - Groundwater flow and quality modelling
 - Rainfall-runoff modelling

-#### Adaptability
+#### Adaptability and flexibility

 I am a fast learner who take on board new idea and concepts quickly.
 During my 2-year consultancy experience, I am constantly exposed to different engineering software packages, whcih I can master within short time.
 When investigating best environmental practice management, site constraints were considered and alternative solutions were also included.